cookm353/Warbler/instructions.md

 - [ ] Profile page should show how many warbles the user has liked
   - [ ] There should be a link to a page showing the user's liked warbles

-- Clicking the thumbs up should be linked to a POST request
-- Should

 ## Part 3: Add Tests

 - There are 4 test files: test_user_model.py, test_user_views.py, test_message_model.py, and test_message_views.py